karolsluszniak/ex_check/README.md

 ## Documentation

-Learn more about curated tools, workflow, tool execution, configuration file and command line options:
+Learn more about the tools included in the check as well as its workflow, configuration and options:

 ```
 mix help check